Differential estimates for fast first-order multilevel nonconvex optimisation: Differential estimation from tracking inequalities

-To track the inexact computations of inner and adjoint variables across iterations, we introduce abstract but verifiable conditions that quantify how closely the computed values follow the outputs of the exact inner and adjoint solution mappings evaluated at the current outer iterate.
+To track the inexact computations of inner and adjoint variables across iterations, we introduce verifiable conditions that quantify how closely the computed values follow the outputs of the exact inner and adjoint solution mappings evaluated at the current outer iterate.
 These tracking assumptions ensure that the accumulated errors remain controlled and that the approximate gradient remains meaningful for descent.
 The following assumption formalises this idea.
-There, and in the rest of this section, unless otherwise explicitly mentioned, the distances $\updatemetric$, $d_{X^*}$, $d_U$, and $d_W$ are \emph{entirely formal expressions}.
-Typically they will be given by norms, but the theory does not require this.
-Likewise, the “target” $F'(\thisx)$ will \emph{typically} be the Fréchet derivative of $J \circ S_u$ at $\thisx$, but this need not be the case; it is likewise an entirely formal expression.
-We write squared distances as $\updatemetric^2(x, y) \defeq \updatemetric(x, y)^2$.